 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

 Unfortunately there is no information about La Clape AOC available.

 Description to La Clape AOC

-The appellation is located in the southwest of the French winegrowing region Languedoc, To the north lies the AOC Terrasses du Larzac, in the southeast the AOC Corbières, It was classified as AOC in 2015 and belongs to the highest quality category "Crus du Languedoc".
-In ancient times, La Clape was an island in front of the Roman port Narbo (Narbonne) on the Mediterranean coast, today this is the name for a mountain massif.
+The appellation is located in the southwest of the French wine region Languedoc, The AOC is in the north Terrasses du Larzac, the AOC in the southeast Corbières, It was classified as AOC in 2015 and belongs to the highest quality category "Crus du Languedoc".
+In ancient times, La Clape was an island in front of the Roman port of Narbo (Narbonne) on the Mediterranean coast, today it is the name for a mountain range.
 In the Occitan language used here in the Middle Ages, La Clape means "cairn".
-The vineyards cover about a thousand hectares of vineyards at 200 meters above sea level on a variety of soils with limestone, marl and containing iron oxide reddish sandstone.
-They extend 17 kilometers in length and seven kilometers across the five municipalities of Armissan, Fleury, Salles-d'Aude, Vinassan and Narbonne in the Département Aude,
+The vineyards cover around a thousand hectares of vineyards at 200 meters above sea level on diverse soils with limestone, marl and containing iron oxide reddish sandstone.
+They extend 17 kilometers in length and 7 kilometers in width across the five municipalities of Armissan, Fleury, Salles-d'Aude, Vinassan and Narbonne in the department Aude,